 How to Poach Chicken Breast

 This salad is the perfect use for leftover chicken, or for a store-bought rotisserie chicken.
-But this salad is delicious enough to warrant poaching chicken breast if you don’t have leftovers on hand.
+But it is delicious enough to warrant poaching chicken breast if you don’t have leftovers on hand.

 To poach chicken breast: